-IOTA is one of the most well known projects occupying the crypto space.
+IOTA is an old-school well-known project occupying the crypto space.
 It is known for being the preeminent distributed network for Internet Connected Devices.

-Apart from being the leading project focused on distributed IoT, IOTA also employs some of the most unique technology that differentiates it from a number of other blockchain based networks.
-During its four year history, there have been numerous ups and down.
+Apart from being the leading project focused on distributed IoT, IOTA employs unique technology that differentiates it from other blockchain-based networks.

-In this IOTA review, I will attempt to answer that and give you everything that you need to know.
-I will also analyse the long term potential of MIOTA.
+In this IOTA review, I will attempt to provide all the details you need about the Iota project and analyze the long-term potential of MIOTA.

 What is IOTA?

-IOTA has been around for longer than many of the blockchain projects out there, and the initial funding for the project came from a 2015 crowdsale that raised 1,337 Bitcoin, worth roughly $500,000 at the time.
+The initial funding for the IOTA project came from a 2015 crowd sale that raised 1,337 Bitcoin, worth roughly $500,000 at the time.

-I know that sounds like a small amount, but crowdsales and ICOs weren't very common in 2015.
-All of the nearly 3 quadrillions IOTA tokens were issued to the crowdsale participants at that time, with none reserved for the founders, developers or advisors.
+$500k sounds like a small amount, but crowdfunding and ICOs weren't commonplace in 2015.
+Almost 3 quadrillions of IOTA tokens were issued to the crowd sale participants, with none reserved for the founders, developers or advisors.

-Because there were no tokens allocated for the team, the community donated roughly 5% of the total supply of IOTA to the IOTA Foundation and that has been used as the funding for the project.
+Because there was no token allocation to the team, the community donated roughly 5% of the total supply of tokens to the IOTA Foundation, which was used to fund the project.

-The goal of the IOTA project is to enable the growing machine economy by powering all the machine-to-machine payments necessary to enable the Internet of Things.
+The IOTA Foundation aims to enable the growing machine economy by powering all the machine-to-machine payments necessary to enable the Internet of Things (IoT).

-With IOTA, all of the computing devices that are embedded in machinery throughout homes, businesses, and factories will be able to communicate, sending and receiving data, and using the feeless IOTA Tangle to make small micropayments to keep the data flowing.
+With the IOTA network, all computing devices embedded in machinery throughout homes, businesses, and factories can communicate, send and receive data, and use the feeless IOTA Tangle to make small micropayments to keep the data flowing.

 IOTA DAG Technology

-The technology of IOTA is based on the Tangle, a data structure that is based on directed acyclic graph (DAG) technology, and was created specifically for IOTA.
-The DAG data structure grows increasingly complex as more nodes and transactions are added, which helps provide security.
+The technology of IOTA is on the Tangle, a data structure based on directed acyclic graph (DAG) technology, created specifically for IOTA.
+The DAG data structure grows increasingly complex with more nodes and transactions, which helps provide security.
 Additionally, the DAG moves in one direction and does not loop back on itself.

-The Tangle is a graph that is composed of nodes which are connected to each other with edges.
+The Tangle is a graph composed of nodes connected to each other with edges.
 It is directed in that the node connections have a direction, so moving from point A to point B is not the same as moving from point B to point A.

-And acyclic means the structure is not circular, so that moving from node to node along the edges means always moving forward, and there is never backtracking or encountering the same node twice.
+And "acyclic" means the structure is not circular, so moving from node to node along the edges means always moving forward.
+There is never backtracking or encountering the same node twice.

-In the IOTA Tangle, all of the connected nodes hold transactional data, and consensus is built into the system.
-Rather than using a Proof-of-Work blockchain where consensus is separated and miners are required to form a consensus, the Tangle requires each participant to confirm two other transactions in order to get their own transaction confirmed.
-This gives us a completely decentralized and self-regulating peer-to-peer network.
+In the IOTA Foundation Tangle, all the connected nodes hold transactional data, and consensus is built into the system.
+Rather than using a Proof-of-Work blockchain where consensus is separated, and miners are required to form a consensus, the Tangle requires each participant to confirm two other transactions to confirm their own transaction.
+It gives us a wholly decentralized and self-regulating peer-to-peer network.

-This consensus mechanism allows IOTA to remain feeless, and it will always remain feeless no matter the size of the network.
-By eliminating miners there is no need to pay anyone directly in the network.
-Instead, each user is paying by using a very small amount of their computing power to confirm two other transactions.
+This consensus mechanism allows IOTA to remain feeless forever, regardless of the network size.
+Eliminating miners means no need to pay anyone directly in the network.
+Instead, each user pays using a tiny amount of their computing power to confirm two other transactions.

-This works because as each transaction is confirmed and those transactions that have confirmed it receive confirmations themselves, there becomes a build-up of weight behind the transactions.
-And the greater this weigh the more reliable and immutably secured each transaction becomes.
+This mechanism works because each transaction is confirmed, and those confirmed transactions receive confirmations.
+Subsequently, there is a build-up of weight behind the transactions.
+And the greater this weight, the more reliable and immutably secured each transaction becomes.

 IOTA Use Cases